SpicyLemon/SpicyLemon/README.md

 followed by spaces, then the zero-width non-joiner, with the original delimiter.

 Without the `--to-columns` option, there is no change to the functionality of fzf or any of the provided options.
-As such, it should be safe to `alias fzf=__fzf_wrapper` and not notice any difference except the availability of the `--to-columns` option.
+As such, it should be safe to `alias fzf=fzf_wrapper` and not notice any difference except the availability of the `--to-columns` option.